PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 **Data Source & Handling:**
 1. The script MUST read all files from a pre-defined local directory named `data/`.
-2. The script MUST be able to process files with `.txt` and `.pdf` extensions.
+2. The script MUST be able to process files with `.txt`, `.pdf`, and `.md` extensions.
 It should ignore all other file types.

 **Database Interaction:**
 3. The script MUST connect to a local PostgreSQL database using credentials specified in the environment.
 4. Before processing, the script MUST completely clear all data from the `documents` and `chunks` tables to ensure a fresh start.
 5. For each file processed, the script MUST create one corresponding record in the `documents` table.
-This record must include the file's name and its type (`pdf` or `txt`).
+This record must include the file's name and its type (`pdf`, `txt`, or `md`).

 **Text Processing:**
 6. For `.txt` files, the system MUST read the raw text content directly.
 7. For `.pdf` files, the system MUST use a library to extract the text content from the document.
+8. For `.md` (Markdown) files, the system MUST use a specialized loader that interprets Markdown syntax to create more semantically coherent text outputs.
-8. The extracted text from each document MUST be split into smaller, overlapping text chunks (e.g., paragraphs of ~400 words with a 50-word overlap).
+9. The extracted text from each document MUST be split into smaller, overlapping text chunks (e.g., paragraphs of ~400 words with a 50-word overlap).

 **Vectorization & Storage:**
-9. For each text chunk, the system MUST use the OpenAI API to generate a vector embedding.
+10. For each text chunk, the system MUST use the OpenAI API to generate a vector embedding.
-10. Each chunk MUST be saved as a record in the `chunks` table.
+11. Each chunk MUST be saved as a record in the `chunks` table.
 This record must include the text of the chunk, a reference back to its parent document (`document_id`), and its vector embedding.

 ### 5. Non-Goals (Out of Scope)